NTFS Permissions: The Ultimate Guide + Free Audit Tool [2025]

 Final Thoughts

-Remember, NTFS permissions only work on drives that are formatted to NTFS.
-If you move files from NTFS to another file system - such as FAT or the Unix FS - you’ll lose the permissions data.
+NTFS permissions only work on drives that are formatted to NTFS.
+If you move files to another file system, you'll lose the permissions data.

 Use of this site constitutes acceptance of our Privacy Policy and EULA.
 Copyright © Albus Bit SIA